Niush/laravel-nano-to/README.md

 Go through the generated config file and update as required.
 Make sure the Nano address all belongs to you and is accessible.
 You can provide, default title and description.

 ## Required Named Routes
-For this to work properly, you must have these 3 named routes created to handle your business logic.
+For this to work properly, you must have these 3 named routes created to handle your business logic. **The named route can always be customized in config file**.
 - `nano-to-success`: Redirected when Payment is successful.
 Do not confirm the payment using this route.
 The confirmation must be handled in webhook url.
     ```php
     Route::get('/order/success/{id}', [OrderController::class, 'success'])->name('nano-to-success'); // E.g. Shows a static order success page.